 So with that said with time maybe the required records will be available.

-On a closing note I would advise to either sign up for the Free Membership or the 7-Day Free Trial to see what is available.
+On a closing note, I would advise you to either sign up for the Free Membership or the 7-Day Free Trial to see what is available.

 Can’t cancel my account!

-This complaint I have seen for a number of other sites.
-People will sign up on a free trial and then subsequently be charged a monthly fee.
+This complaint I have seen for many other sites.
+People will sign up for a free trial and then subsequently be charged a monthly fee.

 This is down to two factors:

 - Not read the terms, allowed the trial to expire and been charged,

 - Have had difficulty canceling it before the trial has expired.

 What I would suggest is to try to cancel the trial at least 2 days prior.
 Yes, this will cut your trial period by 2 days, but if you want to be cautious like me then you may want to do this.

 Or you could try canceling on the seventh day.
 There weren’t many complaints about this so hopefully, this is not an issue.